How to Become an Amazon PPC Management Expert in 2023

 Sponsored Display Ads are available to professional sellers who have enrolled in Amazon Brand Registry agencies and vendors.

 Choosing the Right Keywords

-Keywords are search terms, phrases that customers use to search for products on Amazon.
+Keywords are search terms or phrases that customers use to look for products on Amazon.
 Using relevant and profitable keywords boosts your ranking and lets users find your ads when you search Amazon using those search terms.

 Amazon supports multiple keyword match types.
 So you can select the one that provides maximum exposure and ranking for your products.

 Broad match keywords offer broad ad exposure.
 And your ad will appear if it contains the phrase, keyword terms, or close variants.
 For example, keywords like “baseball caps:” will show your ads for search terms such as: